jEnbuska/none-dux/README.md

 TODOS:
  computedValues
- It should be able to able to change state using redux devtools
+ It should be made able to change state using redux devtools